Summer Pruning for Herbs

 Healthy Peppermint Plant

-Mints tend to become leggy by this time in the summer, unless you’ve really been using them a lot to keep their growth compact.
+Mints may become leggy in the summer, unless you’ve really been using them a lot to keep their growth compact.
+Mojitos anyone?

 You can prune all the way to the ground, if you like.
 They’ll come back beautifully, provided you keep the plants watered.